SantiagoSalazarPavajeau/TASK-PROCESS-LOG/README.md

 CSS to put tasks into boxes

 User can only access their data not other users: (if statement at begining of edit view?)

+Home User view by tables and css so everything is easy to understand